15 Feb 2021

 - Data Breach – the loss of data by an organisation, usually as a result of hacking or similar activities.

-- Data Controller – organisations that collect and manage personal data from EU residents, e.g a Local Group.
+- Data Controller – organisations that collect and manage personal data from EU residents, e.g a Community Group.

 - Data Portability – the requirement for controllers to provide the data subject with a copy of his or her data in a format that allows for easy use with another controller.